PLC VP Al-Aradah Congratulates Air Force Graduates, Says Ceremony Marks Step Toward Rebuilding Yemen’s Military

-PLC VP Al-Aradah Meets with French Ambassador
+PLC VP Al-Aradah Reviews National Developments with U.S. Ambassador

 Major General Sultan Al-Arada, Vice President of the Presidential Leadership Council and Governor of Marib, has directed Safer Company to increase the supply of crude oil from the Safer fields in Marib to power generation stations in the temporary capital, Aden.
 This urgent measure aims to address the ongoing electricity crisis and restore services to citizens as quickly as possible.